 The London School of Economics & Political Science

 Situated in the heart of London, the London School of Economics & Political Science is one of the foremost social science universities in the world, specializing in a wide range of social science disciplines, including economics, politics, sociology, law and anthropology.
-LSE continues to be ranked among the top universities in the world according to the latest Times Higher Education (THE) World University Rankings.
-The School has maintained its place within the world’s top 25 at 25th, and as fifth out of 91 institutions from the UK.
-These rankings look at a number of key areas across global higher education, with LSE scoring particularly highly on measures for teaching, research, citations and international outlook.
+LSE continues to be ranked among the top universities in the world.

 Skidmore students can apply for the General Course at LSE which is a full-year program only.
-General Course students may study any combination of the 250+ undergraduate courses taught at the School, in disciplines as varied as Anthropology, Geography and Social Policy.
+General Course students may study any combination of the 300+ undergraduate courses taught at the School.

 Students on the General Course are fully integrated into the university – in classes, housing, and student life.
 In addition to the 200 clubs and societies run by the LSE Students' Union, we offer a tailored calendar of social events and subsidized weekend trips to European destinations, exclusively for our study abroad students.